-Do these children to schools in the community?Children do not attend local schools.
+Do these children to schools in the community?

-Do these children pose a health risk?When children come into the HHS program, they are given a well-child exam and given all needed childhood vaccinations to protect against communicable diseases.
+When children come into the HHS program, they are given a well-child exam and given all needed childhood vaccinations to protect against communicable diseases.
 They are also screened for tuberculosis, and receive a mental health exam.

 There has never been a public safety incident at a facility of this kind.

-How long will they be in our community?The average stay is less than 35 days.
+The average stay is less than 35 days.
 6. Will these children be deported?
 Children will be scheduled for hearings before federal immigration judges.
 These judges will determine if any of these children will receive immigration benefits, or if they should be returned to their countries of origin.